zerothi/sisl/CONTRIBUTING.md

     [filter "strip-notebook-output"]
         clean = "jupyter nbconvert --ClearOutputPreprocessor.enabled=True --to=notebook --stdin --stdout --log-level=ERROR"

+We also enforce the black style, please run black before committing.

 ## First-time contributors
 Add a comment on the issue and wait for the issue to be assigned before you start working on it.
 This helps to avoid multiple people working on similar issues.